The Homeowner Insurance Guide for 2026

 Not all insurers provide the same discounts; here is a list of some most common discounts.

-• Home improvements If you modify your home and update your home to be more resistant, you may get discounts.
-Some insurers like Hippo offer discounts for homes with "smart home" devices.
+Updating your home to be more resistant may get discounts.
+Some insurers offer discounts for "smart home" devices.

 What is not covered by homeowner insurance?

 There are some perils not covered by homeowner insurance.
 Please refer to your declaration page to find out all the items not covered.
-Below is a list of risks usually not covered by homeowner insurance.
+Below is a list of risks usually not covered.

-In most states, ground movements such as earthquakes, landslides, and floods are not included in homeowner insurance.
-You may need separate earthquake and flood insurance or an add-on to the standard homeowner insurance policy.
+In most states, ground movements such as earthquakes, landslides, and floods are not included.
+You may need separate earthquake and flood insurance or an add-on to the standard policy.

-According to the III, growing tree roots, main sanitary blockages, torrential downpours, or outdated sewer systems are why sewer backups occur.
-Most damaged-caused sewer backups are not covered under your policy, and you may need to purchase a separate policy for protection.
+Growing tree roots, sanitary blockages, torrential downpours, or outdated sewer systems cause sewer backups.
+Most damage from sewer backups is not covered, and you may need a separate policy.

-If you own dogs with certain high-risk and aggressive breeds like German Shepherds, you will need to pay medical expenses or the cost of a lawsuit if your dog bites or harms someone.
+If you own dogs with certain high-risk and aggressive breeds like German Shepherds, you will need to pay medical expenses or lawsuit costs if your dog bites or harms someone.

-Usually, items with a high price tag, such as high-priced jewelry, furs, or art collections, are not covered under your standard insurance policy.
-There are limits to your home insurance personal property coverage, and you will need separate coverage for items exceeding those limits.
+Items with a high price tag, such as jewelry, furs, or art collections, are not covered under the standard policy.
+You will need separate coverage for items exceeding your personal property limits.

 References